Fikayo Tomori

 Oluwafikayomi Oluwadamilola "Fikayo" Tomori (born 19 December 1997) is a professional footballer who plays as a centre-back for club AC Milan.
-Born in Canada, he has played for the England national team.
+Born in Canada, he represents the England national team.

+A product of Chelsea's youth academy, Tomori made his senior debut in 2016.
+He subsequently spent time on loan in the Championship with Brighton & Hove Albion, Hull City, and Derby County, before returning to Chelsea's first team in 2019.
+In 2021, he was signed by AC Milan, with whom he won the Serie A title in 2022.

+Having represented both Canada and England at youth level, Tomori made his senior debut for England in 2019.

 Early life

 Oluwafikayomi Oluwadamilola Tomori was born on 19 December 1997 in Calgary, Alberta, Canada, to Nigerian parents.
 Before the age of one, Tomori moved with his family to England where he was raised.
 Tomori attended Gravesend Grammar School in Gravesham and he began his football career by playing for Riverview United in Kent when he was six.
 Growing up, his footballing idol was Thierry Henry.